Central-California-Health-Foundation/The-Structural-Friction-Model/README.md

 * **Behavioral Collapse:** Kern County’s "Deaths of Despair" rate (>50% above national average) serves as a potential indicator of the tipping point where $F_s$ overrides $V_i$ [16].
 * **Safety Barriers:** With 36% of residents prioritizing safety [15], we identify **Safety Cost** ($C_{safe}$) as a dominant weight ($\omega$) in the local friction index.

+### 6.1 Empirical Validation: The 2025 Fresno Cross-Section
+To establish construct validity and measure the biological cost of friction, the SFM was tested against the 2025 CDC PLACES (GIS-Friendly) dataset across Fresno City Census Tracts. $F_s$ was calculated as the product of localized poverty rates and mean commute times (ACS 5-Year Estimates).

+**Construct Validity:** The $F_s$ index demonstrated exceptionally high predictive validity for acute environmental deficits, correlating almost perfectly with CDC tract-level estimates for **Lack of Transportation (r = 0.91)** and **Food Insecurity (r = 0.90)**.

+**Biological & Psychological Weathering:** The data reveals a severe, dose-response relationship between environmental friction and physiological load.
+High $F_s$ tracts exhibited statistically profound correlations with:
+* **Acute Temporal Friction:** A severe correlation with short sleep duration (**r = 0.85**), suggesting sleep is the primary biological currency traded for environmental navigation.
+* **Psychological Collapse:** A strong correlation with loneliness (**r = 0.77**), validating the compound isolating toll of high-resistance environments and the suppression of baseline agency ($V_i$).
+* **Metabolic Weathering:** A significant correlation with adult diabetes prevalence (**r = 0.75**) and hypertension (**r = 0.45**).

+These robust 2025 coefficients confirm that $F_s$ is not merely a descriptive proxy, but a highly sensitive, predictive environmental variable for physiological and psychological load.
 While the Central Valley serves as an empirical anchor, the SFM is structurally generalizable to any environment where health behavior is mediated by measurable cost constraints.

 <img width="593" height="529" alt="Screenshot 2026-04-02 at 9 41 36 AM" src="https://github.com/user-attachments/assets/3604f63c-fcd2-45fb-ab85-2d17b346862e" />